ryanlevell/pact-jvm/consumer/junit/README.md

 you setup in `createFragment`.
 If the request does not match, it will return a 500 error response.

 Each request received and the generated response is logged using [SLF4J](http://www.slf4j.org/).
-Just enable debug level logging for au.com.dius.pact.consumer.UnfilteredMockProvider.
+Just enable debug level logging for io.pact.consumer.UnfilteredMockProvider.
 Most failures tend to be mismatched headers or bodies.

 ## Changing the directory pact files are written to